-If the Monitor view is your default landing page following logging in to NetWitness Platform, you always see either the default dashboard or the currently configured dashboard immediately after completing the login process.
-To return to the dashboard from another NetWitness Platform component, go to MONITOR > Overview.
+If the Dashboard view is your default landing page following logging in to NetWitness Platform, you always see either the default dashboard or the currently configured dashboard immediately after completing the login process.
+To return to the dashboard from another NetWitness Platform component, click Dashboard.

 The dashboard title reflects the currently active dashboard; for example, Default Dashboard.